joomla/joomla-framework/src/Joomla/Console/README.md

 Welcome to Joomla!
 Console.
 ```

-### Set Executing Code for DefaultCommand
+### Set Executing Code for RootCommand

 We can add closure to every commands, that this command will execute this function first.
 Use `setHandler()` on
-`$console`, the Console will auto pass the code to DefaultCommand:
+`$console`, the Console will auto pass the code to RootCommand:

 ``` php
 <?php